 Feeling loved and welcome

 Remembering to attend to their own needs

 Being helpful and accomplishing goals

 Serving others who are in need

-Caregivers tend to be drained by…
+Enneagram 2s tend to be stressed and drained by...

 Disregarding their own personal needs